-Step Up Savannah promotes economic opportunity and financial security in Chatham County, GA.
+Step Up Savannah promotes financial opportunity and financial security in Chatham County, GA and surrounding counties.
 While more than a quarter of Savannah’s residents live in poverty, that percentage jumps to 50% and higher in some neighborhoods.
 Such high rates have persisted for more than 30 years.

 Established in 2005 by a group of community leaders who recognized that the city’s pockets of concentrated poverty impair the economic development of the entire community, Step Up incorporated as an independent nonprofit in 2008 and now has a 39-member board of directors.